GowthamRam2000/GowthamRam2000/README.md

 <br/>
 Hi there 👋

-I'm currently a student pursuing my bachelors
+I'm currently a student pursuing my Masters

-NOW

-✨ Crafted last: solution for traffic control using satellite images;
-   Created solution to measure volume of oil barrels from satellite images developed and upgraded an ERP solution for a Hardware based manufacturing plant

-BIO

-🏢 I'm currently working as an intern in zSpaze
-⚙️ I use daily: .python, .js, .html, .css, .java, .c++ 🌍 I'm mostly active within the c++/python Community

 🌱 Learning all about Open Source
 💬 Ping me about design, branding, development, design thinking 📫 Reach me: twitter.com/gowthamm161
-⚡️ Fun fact: I'm a huge fan of the percy jackson series
+⚡️ Fun fact: I'm a huge fan of the Percy jackson series